ojasdhok12/dataforge/README.md

   positive activations) as confirmed directly from arXiv:2509.26507, Sections 1.2 and 6, per §3b above — not inferred or assumed.

+### 5.6 Precision and robustness pass (complete)

+Before final packaging, every numeric display and edge case was reviewed:

+- **Edge cases stress-tested independently** (Node.js, outside the UI): minimum dimension (d=4) at the maximum pair cap (12), maximum dimension (d=12) at its cap (36 pairs), the sparse-positive generator at the smallest dimension (confirming it never degenerates to a zero vector), and single-pair queries across all supported dimensions (confirming near-exact retrieval, cos > 0.999999, holds at every d).
+No NaNs, divide-by-zero, or degenerate outputs found at any boundary.
+- **Display precision increased** from 2 to 4 decimal places on all similarity scores and verdict text, for a closer match between what's displayed and the underlying float64 computation.
+- **Exact values exposed on hover**: every heatmap cell, every bar, and every chart point now carries a native tooltip with its precise numeric value (`S[i][j] = ...`, `retrieved[i] = ...`, `avg cos = ...`), strengthening the "visible state" design standard without adding any new controls.

-### 5.6 Remaining work
+### 5.7 Remaining work

-- [ ] Guided narrative pass: tighten the on-load walkthrough so a first-time learner reaches the interference insight in under a minute, and playtest with someone unfamiliar with the topic.
-- [ ] Inline citations placed next to specific technical claims in the artifact and README prose, not only listed in the paper-trail tables in §4/§4b.
+- [x] Inline citations placed next to specific technical claims in the artifact prose (claim box and BDH module both now cite specific papers inline, not just in the §4/§4b tables).
-- [ ] Blog post (600–800 words, separate topic, exported as PDF).
+- [x] Blog post (776 words, separate topic, exported as PDF).
+- [ ] Guided narrative playtest: the on-load walkthrough has not yet been tested on someone unfamiliar with the topic.
+This requires a human tester and cannot be completed without your team's action.
-- [ ] Live-defense rehearsal.
+- [ ] Live-defense rehearsal: requires your team, not something that can be completed in advance.

 ## 7. Setup and reproduction instructions